Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 • It is mostly suitable for Linux-based platforms.

-• Also, provides easy-to-understand user documentation with project details.
+• Also, it provides easy-to-understand user documentation with project details.

 10. Deepspeech.pytorch

-Deepspeech.pytorch is another mentionable open source speech recognition application which is ultimately implementation of DeepSpeech2 for PyTorch.
-It contains a set of powerful networks based DeepSpeech2 architecture.
+Deepspeech.pytorch is another mentionable open source speech recognition application that is ultimately the implementation of DeepSpeech2 for PyTorch.
+It contains a set of powerful networks based on DeepSpeech2 architecture.
 With many helpful resources, it can be used as one of the essential Linux speech recognition tools for research and project development.

 • Supports noise augmentation that helps to increase robustness at the time of loading audio.